Edw590/AdvancedCommandsDetection/README.md

 - Create a Discussion here: https://github.com/DADi590/LEGION---A-real-assistant--PlatformsUnifier/discussions

 ## Final notes
-Hope you like the app!
 Any new ideas are welcomed!
 (I just may or may not implement them that fast - student)